Midway Atoll

 Midway Atoll (colloquial: Midway Islands; Kuaihelani; Pihemanu) is a 2.4 sqmi atoll in the North Pacific Ocean.
-Midway Atoll is an insular area of the United States and is an unorganized and unincorporated territory.
-The largest island is Sand Island, which has housing and an airstrip.
+Midway Atoll is an insular area of the United States, and is an unorganized and unincorporated territory of the U.S.

+Midway Atoll consists of three islands.
+The largest island is Sand Island, which is inhabited and has an airstrip.
 Immediately east of Sand Island, across the narrow Brooks Channel, is Eastern Island, which is uninhabited and no longer has any facilities.
-Forming a rough, incomplete circle around the two main islands and creating Midway Lagoon is Spit Island, a narrow reef.
+Forming a rough, incomplete circle around the two main islands and creating Midway Lagoon is a third island, Spit Island, a narrow reef.

-Roughly equidistant between North America and Asia, Midway is the only island in the Hawaiian Archipelago that is not part of the state of Hawaii.
+Roughly equidistant between North America and Asia, the islands of the Midway Atoll are the only three islands in the Hawaiian Islands not part of the state of Hawaii.
 Unlike the other Hawaiian islands, Midway observes Samoa Time (UTC−11:00, i.e., eleven hours behind Coordinated Universal Time), which is one hour behind the time in the Hawaii–Aleutian Time Zone used in Hawaii.
 For statistical purposes, Midway is grouped as one of the United States Minor Outlying Islands.
 The Midway Atoll National Wildlife Refuge, encompassing 590991.50 acre of land and water in the surrounding area, is administered by the United States Fish and Wildlife Service (FWS).
 The refuge and surrounding area are part of the larger Papahānaumokuākea Marine National Monument.

 From 1941 until 1993, the atoll was the home of Naval Air Facility Midway Island, which played a crucial role in the Battle of Midway, June 4–6, 1942.
 Aircraft based at the then-named Henderson Field on Eastern Island joined with United States Navy ships and planes in an attack on a Japanese battle group that sank four carriers and one heavy cruiser and defended the atoll from invasion.
 The battle was a critical Allied victory and a significant turning point of the Pacific campaign of World War II.

 About 50 people live on Sand Island: U.S. Fish and Wildlife Service staff and contract workers.
 Visiting the atoll is possible only for business reasons, which includes permanent and temporary staff, contractors, and volunteers, as the tourism program has been suspended due to budget cutbacks.
 In 2012, the last year that the visitor program was in operation, 332 people made the trip to Midway.
 Tours focused on the unique ecology of Midway and its military history.
 The economy is derived solely from governmental sources.
 Nearly all supplies must be brought to the island by ship or plane, although a hydroponic greenhouse and garden supply some fresh fruits and vegetables.